celidon/ghost_eye/README.md

 Ghost Eye - Information Gathering Tool
 <div>

-Ghost Eye is an Information Gathering Tool I made in python 3.
+Ghost Eye is an Information Gathering Tool written in bash.
 To run Ghost Eye, it only needs a domain or ip.
-Ghost Eye can work with any Linux distros if they support Python 3.
+Ghost Eye can work with any Linux distros.

 # Ghost Eye gathers information data such as: